ALLEN Coaching

 Oxygen is essential for the survival of all animals.
 This oxygen required is released by plants and trees during the process of photosynthesis.
 Other animals inhale this oxygen and exhale carbon dioxide during respiration.
 This carbon dioxide serves as raw material to the plants for photosynthesis.

-This cycle helps maintain the levels of oxygen and carbon dioxide in the atmosphere and a high number of trees ensure that this cycle is run properly.
+This cycle helps maintain the levels of oxygen and carbon dioxide in the atmosphere, and a high number of trees ensures that this cycle runs properly.

 5. Explain why there is no waste in a forest.